giggio/node-chromedriver/README.md

 npm config set user-agent "Mozilla/5.0 (X11; Linux x86_64; rv:52.0) Gecko/20100101 Firefox/52.0"
 ```

+## Custom Target download location
+You may want to download and place the chromedriver binary to a custom target location.
+This can be achieved by setting the below flag

+    npm install chromedriver --chromedriver_download_to_target_folder="C:\Users\output" --chromedriver-force-download

 ## Skipping chromedriver download

 You may wish to skip the downloading of the chromedriver binary file, for example if you know for certain that it is already there or if you want to use a system binary and just use this module as an interface to interact with it.